akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 ## Introduction

-When a stage in a stream fails this will normally lead to the entire stream being torn down.
+When an operator in a stream fails this will normally lead to the entire stream being torn down.
-Each of the stages downstream gets informed about the failure and each upstream stage sees a cancellation.
+Each of the operators downstream gets informed about the failure and each upstream operator sees a cancellation.

 In many cases you may want to avoid complete stream failure, this can be done in a few different ways:

  * `recover` to emit a final element then complete the stream normally on upstream failure
  * `recoverWithRetries` to create a new upstream and start consuming from that on failure
  * Restarting sections of the stream after a backoff
- * Using a supervision strategy for stages that support it
+ * Using a supervision strategy for operators that support it

 In addition to these built in tools for error handling, a common pattern is to wrap the stream inside an actor, and have the actor restart the entire stream on failure.